MattRicchi/White-Matter-Hyperintensities-Segmentation/README.md

   * `Nii_Functions.py`
   * `image_preprocessing.py`
   * `Training_Functions.py`
-* The `test_folder` contains the images created during the testing of all the functions.
+* The `test_folder` contains the images created during the testing of all the functions;
+* The [Report](https://github.com/MattRicchi/White-Matter-Hyperintensities-Segmentation/tree/main/Report) directory contains the .tex files used to write the final report of the project.

 ## Installation